ugackMiner53/DiscordProximity/README.md

 ## NOTICE:
 According to [discord-game-sdk4j](https://github.com/JnCrMx/discord-game-sdk4j) (one of the libraries for this project), the components that make this mod possible will be deprecated on Tuesday May 2nd, 2023.

-This mod will likely stop working past that date, with no garuntee of ever working again.
+This mod will likely stop working past that date, with no guarantee of ever working again.

 ## Setup